uw-it-aca/scout-vagrant/README.md

 # scout-vagrant
-Vagrantfile and provisioning tasks for the scout project
+Vagrantfile and provisioning tasks for the scout project.
+Tested with ansible 1.9.4.

 **Dependencies:**